m3nt0r/paperphp/README.md

 I plan on creating full distributions at a later point, which makes the "composer" routine obsolete.

+## Configuration

+Copy the `config.json.default` to `config.json` and modify it to your liking.

 ## Hosting

 On Apache you should have zero issues.
 However, i recommend pointing the VirtualHost to the `public/` directory, for security reasons.
 PaperPHP will run with or without it.
 Your choice.

+### URL rewriting

+The .htaccess tries to use mod_rewrite if enabled.
+If you can't enable it, you can use the `?url=` parameter to call documents.
+For example:

+    index.php?url=stuff/about-me
+    index.php?url=/stuff/about-me

 ### Troubleshooting

-- The entire system currently relies on Apache mod_rewrite, so make sure you have it enabled.
 - If you don't see anything, check if `cache` is writable.
 Also, check your server logs.
-- If you still don't get something, check if you installed/uploaded the required composer packages.
+- If you still don't get something, check if you installed/uploaded the required _composer_ packages.
-- If you get redirect issues, try commenting out the RewriteBase statement in the `public/.htaccess`
+- If you get redirect issues (error 500), try commenting out the RewriteBase statement in the `public/.htaccess`

 ## License